-The dangers to our dogs from Rock Salt and Road Grit
+The dangers to our dogs from Rock Salt and Dogs paws

 We are currently in the middle of a freezing cold weather snap, with many pavements and roads covered in snow and ice.
 Local councils often use Road Grit and Rock Salt to keep the pathways clear for pedestrians to use them safely, but what many unsuspecting dog and cat owners are not aware of, is that these are really hazardous products for our pets.